-Many studies have widely reported that there is a significant correlation between the ionization level and PMSE observed by 53.5 MHz radar (Inhester et al., 1990; Belova et al., 2007; Latteck et al., 2008).
-The correlation of the ionization level with PMSE at 224 MHz is as significant as that the correlation of the ionization level with PMSE at 53.5 MHz, then previous studies provide the research basis and ideas for the PMSE study detected by 224MHz radar.
-There are still a few significant problems that must be solved with the characteristics of layered PMSE OR.
+Many studies have widely reported that there is a significant correlation between the ionization level and PMSEs observed by 53.5 MHz radar (Inhester et al., 1990; Belova et al., 2007; Latteck et al., 2008).
+The correlation of the ionization level with PMSEs at 224 MHz is as significant as that of the correlation of the ionization level with PMSEs at 53.5 MHz; previous studies provide the research basis and ideas for the PMSE study detected by 224 MHz radar.
+There are still a few significant problems that must be solved with the characteristics of the layered PMSE OR.
 Hence, it is necessary to analyze the layered PMSE OR and study layered PMSE characteristics deeply with data measured by 224 MHz EISCAT VHF radar under different observation conditions.
-The statistical results of layered PMSE OR with the same radar at the same site over the period 2004-2015 are given in this paper, which was based on the experiment data detected by 224 MHz EISCAT VHF radar.
-In addition, the correlation of PMSE OR with geomagnetic K index and $F{10.7}$ is analyzed and discussed.
-The method of the correlation analysis between layered PMSE OR and solar activity and between layered PMSE OR and geomagnetic activity is given in this paper without being affected by the defect of discontinuous PMSE measurements of EISCAT radar.
-It makes a significant breakthrough in the characterization of the layered PMSE OR.
-The aim of the current work is to provide definitive data foundation for further analysis and the investigation of the physical mechanism of PMSE.
+The statistical results of the layered PMSE OR with the same radar at the same site over the period 2004-2015 are given in this paper, which was based on the experimental data detected by 224 MHz EISCAT VHF radar.
+In addition, the correlation of the PMSE OR with the geomagnetic K index and F10.7 is analyzed and discussed.
+The method of the correlation analysis between the layered PMSE OR and solar activity and between the layered PMSE OR and geomagnetic activity is given in this paper without being affected by the defect of discontinuous PMSE measurements of EISCAT radar.
+It is helpful for describing the characterization of the layered PMSE OR.
+The aim of the current work is to provide a definitive data foundation for further analysis of layered PMSEs, and we try to identify important open issues for future investigations.